unoplatform/uno.extensions/doc/Learn/Mvux/Overview.md

 ### Update

 An **Update** is any action that will result in a change to the **Model**.
-Whilst an **Update** is often triggered via an interaction by the user with the **View**, such as editing text or clicking a button, an **Update** can also be triggered from a background process (for example a data sync operation or perhaps a notification triggered by a hardware sensor, such as a GPS).
+While an **Update** is often triggered via an interaction by the user with the **View**, such as editing text or clicking a button, an **Update** can also be triggered from a background process (for example a data sync operation or perhaps a notification triggered by a hardware sensor, such as a GPS).

 We can make the weather example a bit more realistic by passing a city name as a parameter to the `GetCurrentWeather` service.
 In order for our `WeatherModel` to accept a user entered city, it needs to define an `IState` property, `City`.